 Skip Cherryholmes started playing mandolin at age 9, but later switched to guitar when his family formed the "Cherryholmes" family band.
 Skip played with his family for almost 13 years until they decided to disband in 2011.
 In their time together, the Cherryholmes family won the 2005 IBMA Entertainer of the Year award, and have been nominated for numerous awards including 5 Grammy awards.
 He also played with bluegrass legend Lou Reid and his group "Lou Reid and Carolina".
-Skip is now playing full time with Sideline and working as an engineer and producer at "Old Stage Recording Studio" in Raleigh, NC.
 Although he now lives in NC, Skip is from Los Angeles, CA and loves to visit his family and friends on the west coast.
-He enjoys spending his free time with his wife, Stephanie and his 2 Siberian Huskies, Kodi and Neko.
+When he's not on the road, he enjoys cooking and spending time with his family.

 Music has always surrounded Troy Boone.
 At a very young age, he decided to learn how to play banjo.
 After a few lessons, he stopped due to a lack of interest; however, his interest in music was still strong.
 Upon getting a Martin guitar for Christmas, Troy began learning guitar from his father.
 After learning the basics, he was desperate to obtain a higher knowledge of music and guitar playing.
 He began taking private guitar lessons from David Yates, a professional instructor out of Johnson City, Tennessee.
 After learning several tunes, he really began developing a deep love for bluegrass music.
 Each week David would teach him a new flat-picking tune.
 Years later, he found a mandolin which belonged to his older brother and began learning to play.
 Troy started to develop a strong passion for mandolin at this point, and upon graduating high school he decided to enroll in East Tennessee State University's Bluegrass program.
 There Troy studied guitar, mandolin, banjo, along with taking several bluegrass education classes.
-Troy has been playing with his hometown band "Dreamcatcher" for the last 2 years.
+Before joining Sideline, Troy was playing with his hometown band "Dreamcatcher".